 Loans receivable that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are reported at their outstanding unpaid principal balance reduced by any chargeoffs or specific valuation accounts and net of any deferred fees or costs on originated loans or unamortized premiums or discounts on purchased loans.
-Discounts and premiums on purchased loans and net loan fees on originated loans are amortized over the expected life of each loan.
+Discounts and premiums on purchased loans are amortized over the expected life of each loan.